How to Swing a Driver | Driver Setup

 The answer — it depends!

-While most amateurs are seeking to get as much distance off the tee as possible, with better golfers, that's not always the case.
+While most amateurs are seeking to extract maximum distance off the tee, for better golfers that is not always the primary objective.

-In fact, most PGA Tour pros actually hit down on the all about 1.3 degrees.
+In fact, most PGA Tour pros actually hit down on the ball approximately 1.3 degrees.

-This is because it's much easier to control this impact position, as it's very similar to the impact position for all their clubs, and no radical changes to path or spine angle are required to hit the ball solidly.
+This is because it is much easier to control this impact position, as it is very similar to the impact position for every other club in the bag.
+No radical changes to swing path or spine angle are required to hit the ball solidly.

-On the other hand, amateurs tend to tee the ball way forward in their stances, three inches off the ground, and swing up on it a ridiculous amount and hope they hit it solidly.
-As is evidenced by your local driving range, this rarely works out!
+On the other hand, amateurs tend to tee the ball way forward in their stances, three inches off the ground, and swing up on it by a ridiculous amount, hoping for solid contact.
+As evidenced by your local driving range, this approach rarely produces consistent results!

 TEE IT HIGH AND LET IT FLY???

-You do this because you've heard on TV or read in the golf magazines that you should swing up on the ball.
+You do this because you have heard on television or read in golf magazines that you should swing up on the ball.

-That is a very dangerous statement as you should NEVER swing "up" on the ball.
+That is an extremely misleading statement, because you should NEVER deliberately swing "up" on the ball.

-You should always swing down and allow the differences in the setup to "collect" the ball on the upswing.
-Swinging "up" on the ball leads to hitting a lot of shots low on the club face, inconsistent contact and sore backs.
+You should always swing down and allow the differences in your driver setup to "collect" the ball on the upswing.
+Swinging "up" on the ball leads to hitting many shots low on the club face, inconsistent contact, and chronic back soreness.

 GOLF DRIVER SETUP HOW-TO FOR THE RST DRIVER SWING